 - It's now predicted that Day Zero - the day most of Cape Town's taps are turned off and stricter water rationing starts - won't happen in 2018.
-There's been no justification for this because dams are still dropping and there hasn't been any significant rain.
+There have been good winter rains.
 Writing on News24, respected journalist Melanie Gosling wrote, "Trawling through statements, opinions and conversations with people from different sectors, it appears that the decision was political, designed to limit the negative impact on tourism and investment in the city.
 It certainly was not based on the fact that the water crisis is over."

 - If Day Zero does happen, maybe in 2019, certain areas like the CBDs and poorer areas will continue to be supplied with water but, for the rest of metropolitan Cape Town, the taps will be dry and residents will have to queue at water points for a daily allocation of 25 litres per person.
 The current restrictions aim to avoid that Day Zero ever happens.

 - Many businesses have and are making alternative arrangements to cater for the needs of customers and guests so they do not rely on public water sources.
 In these cases, public water restrictions do not apply... but being water wise will be encouraged.
 These could include rainwater harvesting, wells and boreholes, desalination plants and the re-use of grey water.